-2,000,000 Common Shares
+1,875,000 Common Shares

 This is Lucy Scientific Discovery Inc.'s initial public offering.
-We are offering 2,000,000 common shares.
+We are offering 1,875,000 common shares.
 Prior to this offering, there has been no public market for our common shares.
-We estimate that the initial public offering price of our common shares will be \$4.00 per share.
+The initial public offering price of our common shares is \$4.00 per share.